alimozdemir/personal/posts/nuxt-3-casl-authorization.md

 :::

-So by this, we will have strongly typed functions in our app.
+With this, we will have strongly-typed functions in our app.

 ## Nuxt Plugin

-So far we would be able to configure CASL to use, and right now we will focus on the nuxt integration.
+So far, we've configured CASL.
+Now, let's focus on Nuxt integration.

-To be able to use CASL, we have to use `@casl/vue` package.
+To use CASL, we need the `@casl/vue` package.

 :::code-group